nyx-space/docs/docs/hifitime/design.md

             **Test plan:** Epochs to demonstrate formatting with and without sub-seconds.

-        ??? failure "2.1.4: Epochs shall be representable in RFC3339 with UTC offsets" The UTC offset of the current computer shall be supported in the RFC3339 formatting/
+        ??? success "2.1.4: Epochs shall be representable in RFC3339 with UTC offsets" The UTC offset of the current computer shall be supported in the RFC3339 formatting/

             **Verification:** testing